SorinoRPG/SorinoRPG/README.md

 ![Image](https://github.com/SornioRPG/SornioRPG/blob/main/SornioLogo.png)

 SorinoRPG is a discord bot which allows you to play SorinoRPG inside your discord server, coming out on New Years Day!
+Contact Manny#6363 on discord if you would like to be a pat of the launch!

 # Credits